-Hemp Extract comes from Cannabis sativa L, an annual herbaceous flowering plant.
+Hemp extract oil with CBD comes from Cannabis sativa L, an annual herbaceous flowering plant.
 Cannabis sativa L. is the plant species, and does not mean our products will have the sativa like effects typically associated with those strains of marijuana.
 The indica and sativa distinction does not have as much bearing on the plant’s effects without the presence of THC.
 Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis are all subspecies of Cannabis Sativa L. Our hemp extract is made with cultivars that are bred with approximately 70% sativa and 30% indica genetics.

-In addition to Hemp Extract, Cannabis sativa L contains organic compounds called terpenes.
+In addition to CBD, Cannabis sativa L contains organic compounds called terpenes.
 Terpenes are isomeric hydrocarbons (C10H16) used to create essential oils, balsams, and other by-products.
 When chemically modified through oxidation or other methods, terpenes become terpenoids (sometimes referred to as isoprenoids).
 Vitamin A is one example of a terpenoid.

 Across all strains, Cannabis sativa L. plants contain 120 identified terpene compounds.
 These terpenes exist within the resin found on hemp or cannabis flowers.
 The scent produced by the terpenes helps to determine the quality of each particular cannabis plant strain.
 It also influences taste, feel, and other senses affected by interaction with the plant or its by-products.